 Flutter is the best alternative if you have a restricted budget or need to construct an application quickly.
 If your app's UI is essential, you can also make a Flutter app.

-Flutter & React Native are two open-source platforms that help build cross-platform apps.
+Flutter and React Native are two open-source platforms that help build cross-platform apps.
 They convey familiar elements, like hot reload, sometimes named live reload, to React Native creators.
 What exactly does this indicate?
 Hot Reload allows developers to notice code changes without renewing the application immediately.

 Programming Language: